-- Before going on your trip, it’s wise to know if your tent is waterproof.
+- Before going on your trip, knowing if your tent is waterproof before going on your trip is wise.
 If your tent has holes that need to be mended or is an older style that isn’t suited for wet weather, it’s best to pack up and wait out the rain if you can.

 - Be sure you have your rain fly on!
-Leaving the rainfly off at night can be beautiful for stargazing but is a crucial component when it appears that rain is headed your way.
+Leaving the rainfly off at night can be beautiful for stargazing but it is crucial when it appears the rain is headed your way.

 - Make sure your location isn’t prone to flash flooding.
 If you haven’t researched this, find a park ranger and ask.
 If there aren’t park rangers, assess your terrain and move to higher ground if possible.

 - According to The National Weather Service, “lightning can strike as far as 25 miles away from its parent thunderstorm”.
-This is why it’s important to act immediately when a storm is moving toward your site.
+This is why acting immediately when a storm is moving toward your site is important.

 - If thunderstorms are coming, it’s best to seek shelter in an area other than your tent until the storm has passed.

 - Lightning strikes the highest points in any given area.
-So typically, if you’re in a campground, your tent won’t be at extreme risk for getting hit as there tend to be trees around.
-It’s important to note tents are constructed with conductive metals, leading to serious injury if struck by lightning.
+So typically, if you’re in a campground, your tent won’t be at extreme risk of getting hit as there tend to be trees around.
+It’s important to note that tents are constructed with conductive metals, leading to serious injury if lightning strikes.

 - If you find yourself in a highly exposed area and have no car or buildings to seek cover in, seek the lowest ground possible.
 Whether that’s a low point near trees or a cave, seek to avoid open spaces, mountainsides, or being in trees.